Eurotermbank/Federated-Network-Toolkit-deployment/README.md

 # Federated Network Toolkit

 This repo contains set up instructions and deployment files for deploying Toolkit to Kubernetes environment.
-This toolkit can also be deployed in any other environment taht supports running Docker images
+This toolkit can also be deployed in any other environment that supports running Docker images

 ## Toolkit functionality
 Toolkit provides is intended for decentralized terminology management, terminology sharing, terminology search, terminology creation workflow and its synchronization with central node Eurotermbank.com and later also metadata synchrnization with ELRC-share.